JonahJackson1/template-teams-react-app/README.md

 Once it is in this stage you can go to (https://admin.teams.microsoft.com/dashboard), find the app, and publish it.

+It can take up to 48 hrs for the apps to show up.
 Probably missed some stuff in there but thats the gist. - Jonah

 # Teams Readme